 Here are the steps for selecting the right nonprofit accounting software solution for your nonprofit:

-- Are you ready for an upgrade?
+- Are you ready for to purchase?
 If your accounting software is not providing management with timely, useful financial information that measures each of your program’s resources and tracks your grant activity, then you need to consider an upgrade to accounting software that provides more reliable reporting.

 - Define your core requirements: As a nonprofit, your financial management system must incorporate data from different sources, including donor management, payroll and client management.
 It is important to define the functional requirements that you will need, especially the new system’s ability to support your organization’s unique chart of accounts and reporting requirements and provide valuable information to management.

 - Define your technical requirements: The next step is determining the delivery method for your new system: on-premise, hosted or cloud-based.
 With an on-premise installation you will be responsible for installing, maintaining and upgrading your system on your computers, along with backing up of your data, which will incur extra expenses for IT consulting.
 With a hosted solution, you are connected to outside servers that house traditional Windows based applications that typically don’t have access to new data sharing capabilities using APIs.
 A cloud solution does not require any software to be installed on your computers and all updates, upgrades and backups are all handled by the vendor.
 Plus, a cloud solution allows you to access your programs and data anywhere, on any device that has an internet connection.

 - Evaluate your options: Now that you have decided to make the change, your evaluation process should include your budget for a new system, including software licensing fees, training and conversion, a list of must have functionality and would like to have functionality, getting demonstrations of the software and checking references provided by the vendor.

 When you are ready to make the change to new accounting software, check out Araize’s FastFund Accounting.
-The only cloud-based software as a service that seamlessly integrates nonprofit fund accounting, fundraising CRM and payroll in a single system.
+FastFund is the only cloud-based software as a service that seamlessly integrates nonprofit fund accounting, fundraising CRM and payroll in a single system.